New York Post to Donald Trump: Stop the insanity - KVIA

 But the new editorial was notable for its sharp-worded dismissal of Trump’s misinformation campaign about the election result and multi-pronged, flailing effort to remain in power.

 The Post criticized Trump for undermining the election results long after his legal team found nothing to substantiate widespread election fraud that would have tipped the scales in Biden’s favor.
-The newspaper called Trump election lawyer Sidney Powell “crazy,” and it also said pardoned former Trump NSA director Michael Flynn was treasonous for his suggestion that Trump impose martial law.
+The newspaper called Trump election lawyer Sidney Powell “crazy,” and it also said Michael Flynn, the pardoned former national security adviser to Trump, was treasonous for his suggestion that Trump impose martial law.

 “We understand, Mr. President, that you’re angry that you lost.
 But to continue down this road is ruinous.
 We offer this as a newspaper that endorsed you, that supported you: If you want to cement your influence, even set the stage for a future return, you must channel your fury into something more productive.”

-Note: Correction: A previous version of this story misstated Michael Flynn’s title.